ReiKohaku/Sonolus-Tools-Data/en-US/README.md

 # Sonolus Tools

 Welcome to the new version of **Sonolus Tools**!
-Tip: This is NOT official site of Sonolus but a fan-made site.
-What you get from this site is not represent the developer's point of view.
+Tip: This is NOT the official site of Sonolus but a fan-made site.
+What you get from this site does not represent the developer's point of view.
-You can find some info and guide of Sonolus here.
+You can find some info and a guide of Sonolus here.
-Please extend left-side menu to view articles.
+Please extend the left-side menu to view the articles.

 ## Download and update

-If you want to download the latest version of Sonolus, please go to official site.
+If you want to download the latest version of Sonolus, please go to the official site.
 [Sonolus Official Site](https://sonolus.com)

 If you need help with installation, see [Quick Start](/guide/quick-start).